JonathanMEdwards/subtext10/doc/language.md

 6. The `extra` statement acts like a `let`, passing on the previous value, so `ratio` becomes the final result of the program.
 7. After the call, the item `y` references `x~remainder`, which is the extra result `remainder` produced in the computation of `x`.

 What is going on here is that `x~` accesses the _extra result_ of the program that computed the value of `x`.
-The extra result of a `do` structure is a record containing the values of the outputs prefaced with `extra`.
+The extra result of a `do` block is a record containing the values of the outputs prefaced with `extra`.
 The extra result `remainder` can be accessed as `x~.remainder`, or `x~remainder` for short.
 We also could have equivalently said `y = ~remainder` to access the extra result of the previous item without naming it.

-Note that in the example above, `x` is defined as `5 integral-divide 3`, which is equivalent to the `do` structure: `do {5; integral-divide 3}`.
-There are no `extra` statements in this `do` structure.
-In that case, the extra result of the last item (the call to `integral-divide`) is promoted to be the extra result of the whole structure.
+Note that in the example above, `x` is defined as `5 integral-divide 3`, which is equivalent to the `do` block: `do {5; integral-divide 3}`.
+There are no `extra` statements in this `do` block.
+In that case, the extra result of the last item (the call to `integral-divide`) is promoted to be the extra result of the whole block.
 That allows us to say `x~remainder`.
-You can also declare a single value to be the extra result of the entire structure explicitly with a statement `extra ...` that does not name the result, and which is only allowed if there are no other `extra` statements in the structure.
+You can also declare a single value to be the extra result of the entire block explicitly with a statement `extra ...` that does not name the result, and which is only allowed if there are no other `extra` statements in the block.
-So when there are no `extra` statements, there is an implicit `extra ~` at the end of the structure exporting the extra results of the final item.
+So when there are no `extra` statements, there is an implicit `extra ~` at the end of the block exporting the extra results of the final item.

 ### TODO: Reference binding